mit-rss/visual_servoing/README.md

 To test all three of your algorithms against our citgo, cone, and stata basement datasets respectively.
 Results will be outputted to .csv files in **scores/**.
 Some algorithms on some datasets won’t get any/good results.
 This is expected, and we would like to know why each works for what it does in your presentation.

 ### Controller Analysis
-When you wrote the parking controller (module 4), you published error messages.
-Now it’s time to use **rqt plot** to generate some plots.
+When you write the parking controller (module 4), you will publish provided error messages.
+Use **rqt plot** to generate some plots.
 Try running the following experiments:
 - Put a cone directly in front of the car, ~3-5 meters away.
 Your car should drive straight forward and stop in front of the cone.
 Show us plots of x-error and total-error over time, and be prepared to discuss.
 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.